 Discover more about current and recent research projects in the School of Literatures, Languages and Cultures.

-LLC team: Dr Hannah Jeffery (Leverhulme Trust Fellowship holder)
+LLC team: Dr Hannah Jeffery (Principal Investigator; Leverhulme Trust Early Career Fellow)

 The Abbasids were the second longest ruling dynasty in Islamic history (750-1258).
 The first centuries of their rise to power are of key importance for the history of Islam, as the earliest surviving literary texts written by Muslims were composed at this time and in their capital, Baghdad.
 These texts have been the preferred sources for scholars working on the Abbasid period, meaning that our current view of Abbasid state structures is a view from the top.

-Funded by a Starting Grant from the European Research Council (ERC): September 2021 - August 2026
+Funded by a Starting Grant from the European Research Council (ERC): September 2021 to August 2026

 LLC team: Dr Marie Legendre (Principal Investigator)